FuriousRamsay/TraderNetworkMoreJobs/README.md

 	- Phase 5: Get your reward from the trader you received the mission from ﻿Note: you do not have to stay within the limits of the POI

+	Protect (Tiers 1 through 5):
+	You are sent to a random POI which you have to protect.
+	- Tier 1: The Black Shield faction sends in some of their bandits.
+	- Tier 2: The Black Shield faction sends in more of their bandits.
+	- Tier 3: The Black Shield faction experimented on some of their people and are sending them in along with their bandits.
+	- Tier 4: The Black Shield faction pushed their experiments even further.
+Expect stronger and faster mutated bandits.
+	- Tier 5: The Black Shield faction created a beserker mutation.
+Party up if you can.
+	﻿Note: you do not have to stay within the limits of the POI

 The following can be purchased from the player vending machines at each trader.
 Each Tier increases in difficulty: